-is the best bloom of Neelakurinji Flowers-When Munnar Blooms Blue and change from Green to Blue!
+June 2018 is the best blooming season of Neelakurinji Flowers-When Munnar Blooms Blue and the hills change from Green to Blue in June 2018!

 That time of the decade has come; the time nature lovers and travel buffs have been waiting for.
 After 12 long years, Neelakurinji bloom is set to return to the valley, mountains, and slopes of majestic Munnar.
 The last bloom took place in 2006 when the social media were in their infant stage and not so popular.
 In 2018, travelers will be believed to celebrating the bloom on social media, attracting and inviting globetrotters all over the world.

 Munnar is a Mecca for every travel junkie; every traveler must have experienced the charm of Munnar, the chill of its hills, the lush green valleys, the silvery streams, the cascading waterfalls, captivating plantations, and every other bit of Munnar.
 But not many would have experienced the legendary Neelakurinji bloom in Munnar, as it takes 12 years to bloom.